- SiP and SOM

 - Design Partner

 Find the right performance, low-power options and advanced security capabilities for your application with Microchip’s 32-bit microprocessors which offer a broad set of peripherals and interfaces to enhance your design.
-Effortlessly move through the hardware development process by using the available development boards, tools and support.
-Rapidly develop your software with our mainlined Linux®, RTOS and drivers, all of which are provided for you without charge.
+Effortlessly move through the hardware development process by using the available development boards, MPLAB® X Integrated Development Environment (IDE) and third-party tools and support.
+Rapidly develop your software with our mainlined Linux®, RTOSes and MPLAB Harmony v3 peripheral libraries and device drivers.

 Moving from MCU to MPU

 Microchip’s microprocessors (MPUs) are a natural extension of our microcontroller portfolio and may be a fit for you if you fall into any of the following categories: